jleahred/connect4/README.md

 Then I thought about multi-platform with C++/Qt

 But it still didn't convince me.
-If I want someone to spend a couple of minutes testing the game, the deployment has to be very simple and inferior in time.
+If I want someone to spend a couple of minutes testing the game, the deployment has to be very simple and less time to run it.

-And that's a web program.
+And that's what we achieve with a web program.

 I wasn't convinced enough with Dart, nor with typescript, not even with the wonderful Elm...